 Delete a distance measurement by clicking the corresponding delete icon () in the Distance list.

-Use this tool to find the elevation profile between two locations.
+Use this tool to find the elevation profile between two locations on a single frame image.
+(Profiles are unavailable for mosaics.)
 A profile measurement is made of one or more contiguous segments (a polyline) that is defined by left-clicking on vertices of a polyline.
-After selecting at least two points, right click to complete the polyline.
+After selecting at least two points, right click the mouse or click on the Complete button above the image to complete the polyline.
 Measurements listed are the same as described for the Distance tool above.

-A graph of the profile is displayed after it is defined.
-There is one graph for all segments a given profile.
+A graph showing all segments of the profile is displayed after it is defined.
 Click on the graph icon () at the right side of the profile table to the graph for a different profile.